 [note: there will be both an “entries optional” and an “entries required” flavor for this template design.]

 This section contains information describing the patient’s advance directives.
 The description includes the kind of advance directive source documents and the type of advance directive content included in each kind of advance directive source document.
-The section includes information about who verified the content available in each advance directive source document.
-It also includes information about who was the relevant healthcare agent, if the patient was not able to communicate or did not have the cognitive function to make decisions for his or her self.
-It provides references to the supporting documentation, including all forms of advance directive source documents.
+The section includes information about who verified the content available in each advance directive source document, if applicable.
+It also includes information about who was the relevant healthcare agent or surrogate decision-maker, if available.
+It provides references to the supporting documentation, including all kinds of advance directive source documents.

 This section differentiates between an "advance care plan document" and an “advance care plan order.”
 It also distinguishes an advance directive that is a consent.
-Information in this section shall only reflect the person’s current/relevant goals and preferences, advance directive orders, or advance directive consents.
+Information in this section shall only include information about the person’s current/relevant goals and preferences, advance directive orders, or advance directive consents.

-The “entries required” version of this section template requires one or more entry and would permit the optional use of the Advance Directive Observation V3 (Deprecated), Advance Directive Organizer V2 (Deprecated); or Advance Directive Organizer (V3) 2017-07-01 template.
+The “entries required” version of this section template requires one or more entries and would permit the optional use of the Advance Directive Observation V3 (Deprecated), Advance Directive Organizer V2 (Deprecated); or Advance Directive Organizer (V3) 2017-07-01 template.
 The “entries optional” version does not require one or more entries, but includes the template purpose revisions to clarify the intention for the information to be included in the narrative text of the section.

 New Version: Advance Directives Organizer (V3)